The Salazar’s Yucatecan Tamales recipe

 Step 2: In a pan melt one cup of lard and add one tbsp of Annatto powder mix to combine.
 (The melting step can also be done in the microwave)

-Step 3: Make a divet in the middle of your dough and add the warm lard and annatto mix.
-Once the lard cools slightly, continue to mix the dough until the orange color is spread evenly throughout.
+Step 3: Make a divot in the middle of your dough and add the warm lard and annatto mix.
+Once the lard cools down a bit, continue to mix the dough until the orange color is spread evenly throughout.
 Your dough should be soft and easy to mold.

 For the filling:

 Step 1: In a large pot, over medium heat add your chicken.
-Pour broth to cover and add salt, pepper and annatto powder to your mix and bring to boil.
+Pour broth to cover and and bring to boil.

 Step 2: Lower the heat to medium and let the chicken simmer until it’s fully cooked.
 Then remove from the pot and shred with two forks.
 (Save the broth as you will need it for a step later on)

 Step 3: For this step, you can use any of our simmering sauces to flavor the shredded chicken and be done with the filling.
 We like to use the red enchilada pouch and let the cooked chicken simmer on the sauce for about 8 minutes.

 Making the Kol:

 This is a pretty easy step and it will help your tamales stay moist on the inside.
 All you need to do is grab a golf size ball of the prepared dough and mix it in 1 cup of the broth.
 It will create a cloudy water that you are going to add to each tamale on top of the filling.